10 Most Stunning Monasteries in Crete

 Inner Yard in Arkadi

 Another historical monastery in Crete is the Toplou Monastery.
-It was built in the 15th century and is located in the eastern part of the island on the way to Vai Beach.
+It is often called Moni Toplou by locals It was built in the 15th century and is located in the eastern part of the island on the way to Vai Beach.
 The monastery is guarded with a 10m high defensive wall, which kept enemy raids at bay.
 It’s a three-storey structure with a square area of 800 sq m.
 You can also find 40 rooms and a 33m high bell tower in the area.

 Toplou monastery